autarch/docs/domains.md

 ## Aim:

-Safe guard important domains for the future of Perl
+Safeguard important domains for the future of Perl

 ## Resources: